pinobatch/little-things-gb/ca83/docs/syntax.md

 different idempotent instruction in that slot.

 For this reason, ca83 provides both `halt` and `hlt`.
-The shorter mnemonic emits a shorter encoding without the following `nop` and is safe if the next instruction is 1 byte and idempotent.
+The shorter mnemonic emits a shorter encoding without the following `nop` and is safe if the next instruction is 1 byte and idempotent or if IME is guaranteed to be on.
 However, some debugging emulators are not set up to recognize all such safe instructions; they will break on double execution of any instruction other than `nop`.

 The `stop` instruction is used to turn off most of the system and wait for a keypress while using very little power.
-It was never used because the mechanism was prone to butt dialing.
+Games never used it because the mechanism was prone to butt dialing.
 Instead, it was repurposed in the Game Boy Color to change its CPU speed.
 The CPU ignores the byte after `stop`.
 By default, ca83 emits `$00` there; override this by specifying an argument such as `stop $31`.